NREL/WETOStack/docs/workshop.md

 we produce.
 The discussions should be informed by low-level experience but maintain a high-level perspective.
-The objective of this breakout session is to establish a mutual understanding of the group's perspective on the role and impact of WETO software.
+The objective of this breakout session is to establish a mutual understanding of the group's perspective on the role and impact of WETO software within the broad context of wind energy.

 Topic suggestions:
 - To create the tools to support our own research
 - To establish a mechanism to disseminate our research
 - To provide the industry with tools to design wind energy systems
 - To full industry adoption

-Third option:
-- how might we engage with independent organizations to deal with these long term maintenance burdens
-  - inter (?) foundation
-  - Apache foundation
-  - Linux foundation

 ## Breakout 2: In what direction should WETO software go?